Configuring QMK

 is choosing two letters from the keyboard’s designer/vendor name and using the two 8-bit ASCII values of these letters.

-For example, keyboards in /keyboards/kingley_keys
+For example, keyboards in /keyboards/kingly_keys

 will all use:

-Choose a PRODUCT_ID
+Choose a pid

 .
 They can simply be numbered sequentially, e.g. 0x0001, 0x0002.